asifurrahman1/asifurrahman1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I completed my Master's in Computer Science program at [Wake Forest University](https://github.com/academicpages/academicpages.github.io) in North Carolina, United States.
+I completed my Master's in Computer Science in December 2023 from [Wake Forest University](https://github.com/academicpages/academicpages.github.io), North Carolina, United States.
 Prior to this, I obtained my B.Sc. in Computer Science & Engineering from Rajshahi University of Engineering & Technology [(RUET)](https://github.com/academicpages/academicpages.github.io), Bangladesh, in 2016.
 Presently, I am looking for positions in the industry while also working as a voluntary research assistant under the supervision of Dr Sarra Alqahtani.

 My research focuses on areas such as robustness and safety in Reinforcement Learning (safe-RL), Imitation Learning, explainable Reinforcement Learning (XRL), as well as the stability and fairness of Machine Learning Models.